sc-ventures/cloudbreak-documentation/docs/deployment-options.md

 The config and config waiter are scripts used for deploying Cloudbreak.
 The startup config script is watched by the waiter script and updated when the deployment in up and running or if it failed to start.
 The startup waiter script keeps the deployment "in-progress" until the startup script that's running on the created machine update the cbd-deployment-startup-config value to "success" or "failed".

-To launch Cloudbreak on GCP by using the quickstart option, refer to [Launch Cloudbreak from template (GCP)](gcp-quick.md).
+To launch Cloudbreak on GCP by using the quickstart option, refer to [Quickstart on GCP](gcp-quick.md).

 #### Production deployment option